-John Carmack, the co-founder of id Software and creator of the Doom, Quake and Rage series of games, joined Oculus VR as its Chief Technical Officer, according to a post on the virtual reality headset's Kickstarter blog.
+John Carmack, the co-founder of id Software and creator of the Doom, Quake and Rage series of games, joined Oculus VR as its chief technology officer, according to a post on the virtual reality headset's Kickstarter blog.

 Carmack will also remain at id, Pete Hines, vice president of PR and marketing at Bethesda Softworks, confirmed to Polygon.